 - sweet whites & sparkling wine: 41-46°F (5-8°C)

 A wine fridge is a costly investment.
 Thus, you should take good care of it so it can preserve your delicious wines for as long as possible.
-The following maintenance tips will help to maximize its lifespans.
+The following maintenance tips will help to maximize its lifespan.

-Don’t Overload Your Wine Fridge
+Do not Overload Your Wine Fridge

 You should never force more bottles into the fridge than the manufacturer recommends.
 If you do, you might not only risk damaging the refrigerator; you also risk shattering bottles when you open the door next time.
+Many models sound an alarm when they are overloaded.
+However, a beeping fridge can also have other reasons.

 Make Sure to Keep the Door Closed

-To avoid searching for a specific bottle while the door is open, consider a management system for your wine collection, so you always know where to find your wines.
+To avoid searching for a specific bottle while the door is open, consider a management system for your wine collection so you always know where to find your wines.

 How to Clean a Wine Fridge